thomasbtf/OSD/README.md

     snakemake --use-conda --cores $N

-using `$N` cores or run it in a cluster environment via

-    snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use

-    snakemake --use-conda --use-singularity

-in combination with any of the modes above.
+using `$N` cores.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

-### Step 5: Investigate results
+### Step 4: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:
+After successful execution, you can find a self-contained interactive HTML report in the results folder:

-    snakemake --report report.html

 This report can, e.g., be forwarded to your collaborators.
 An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

-### Step 6: Commit changes

-Whenever you change something, don't forget to commit the changes back to your github copy of the repository:

-    git commit -a
-    git push

-### Step 7: Obtain updates from upstream

-Whenever you want to synchronize your workflow copy with new developments from upstream, do the following.

-1. Once, register the upstream repository in your local copy: `git remote add -f upstream git@github.com:snakemake-workflows/OSD.git` or `git remote add -f upstream https://github.com/snakemake-workflows/OSD.git` if you do not have setup ssh keys.
-2. Update the upstream version: `git fetch upstream`.
-3. Create a diff with the current version: `git diff HEAD upstream/master workflow > upstream-changes.diff`.
-4. Investigate the changes: `vim upstream-changes.diff`.
-5. Apply the modified diff via: `git apply upstream-changes.diff`.
-6. Carefully check whether you need to update the config files: `git diff HEAD upstream/master config`.
-If so, do it manually, and only where necessary, since you would otherwise likely overwrite your settings and samples.

-### Step 8: Contribute back
+### Step 5: Contribute back

 In case you have also changed or added steps, please consider contributing them back to the original repository: